- Taeniasis is an intestinal infection caused by adult tapeworms.

 Prevention and control

-Eight interventions for the control of T. solium can be used in different combinations designed on the basis of the context in the countries:
+There are 8 interventions for the control of T. solium that can be used in different combinations designed on the basis of the context in the countries:

 - improved meat inspection, and processing of meat products.

 Reliable epidemiological data on geographical distribution of T. solium taeniasis/cysticercosis in people and pigs is still scarce.